 If you are overwhelmed with debt, bankruptcy will not solve all your problems, but it can be an excellent way to get relief from the pressure of being unable to pay all your bills and the frustration of being harassed by bill collectors.
 For some consumers, a Chapter 7 bankruptcy filing provides a way to get out from under debt that they simply cannot afford — by providing a fresh start — while others have good reason to take advantage of the benefits of Chapter 13.

 Chapter 13 bankruptcy is commonly used by people who either do not qualify for Chapter 7 because of their income or who are concerned about losing a house, a car or another important asset.
-The beauty of Chapter 13 is that in many cases it can enable a person to prevent foreclosure on his or her home or stop repossession of a vehicle while at the same time discharging some or all of that person's debt through an affordable debt repayment plan.
+The beauty of Chapter 13 is that in many cases it can enable a person to prevent or stop foreclosure on his or her home, or stop repossession of a vehicle while at the same time discharging some or all of that person’s debt through an affordable debt repayment plan.

 The same principles apply to vehicle repossession and to your vehicle financing.
 Chapter 13 can help some people keep a vehicle by getting their unsecured debts wiped away or reduced, which allows them to use more of their money for transportation by including missed car payments in a repayment plan.
 In some cases, Chapter 13 can be used to get a car back after it has been repossessed.
 You may even be able to reduce the amount of your loan or your payment.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.